SUSE-Enceladus/csp-billing-adapter/CONTRIBUTING.md

 $ pip install -e .[dev]
 ```

-csp-billing-adapter is now installed in the active virtual environment in development
+`csp-billing-adapter` is now installed in the active virtual environment in development
 mode.

+*NOTE*: You will need to create a `~/.config/csp-billing-adapter.yaml` with
+appropriate configuration settings to be able to run the `csp-billing-adapter`
+command.

 Dev Requirements
 ================